Wisc-HCI/NRI-authoring-Backend/README.md

   ```
   ./launchROS.sh
   ```
-  This script will bring up
+  This script will bring up the main backend master for executing the therbligs, rviz for viusalization the motion planning, and a robot position publisher node to the front-end through ROS-bridge.

 # Potential Error in the installation process
 1. Rail_manipulation-msgs missing in the build process: